 My wish is for roots to emerge from those green canes, but how?
 Well, I bury them.
 Needless to say it takes a deeper hole, especially when the budded cane is extra long.

-It's pretty satisfying, though, to see the successful formation of roots, when I happen to dig up a rose I don't want.
+It's pretty satisfying to see the successful formation of new roots coming from the rose cane.
+I happened to dig up this one and saw nature's handiwork.
 Doesn't that nice mass of roots look vital and healthy compared the ones on the rootstock?
 Roses grown like this are not only anchored in the ground better, the plant will have a longer life span.
-(If it's a keeper, that is.)

 PLANTING HOW-TOS